 Further, the Philips 242E1GSJ supports AMD FreeSync with a 48-144Hz variable refresh rate (VRR) range, thus including LFC (Low Framerate Compensation) support.

-While the monitor is not officially certified as G-SYNC Compatible by NVIDIA, you will be able to use FreeSync with compatible GeForce GPUs (GTX 10-series or newer) over DisplayPort and gain variable refresh rate for tear-free gameplay.
+While the monitor is not officially certified as G-SYNC Compatible by NVIDIA, you can use FreeSync with compatible GeForce GPUs (GTX 10-series or newer) over DisplayPort and gain a variable refresh rate for tear-free gameplay.

 However, as it’s the case with most VA panel monitors, some units might suffer from VRR brightness flickering when your FPS (Frame Per Second) fluctuates a lot or sits around the LFC threshold.

 Alternatively, you can use the MPRT feature which sacrifices picture brightness for smoother motion clarity by backlight strobing.
 FreeSync and MPRT cannot be simultaneously active, though.

 You can adjust the backlight strobing intensity by adjusting the MPRT setting in the OSD (On-Screen Display) menu from 0 to 20.
 While motion is a bit clearer in this mode, it’s still not good enough for an enjoyable fast-paced gaming experience.